jaspector

 Not publicly detailed; contact department

-Typical inspection sequence: Not publicly detailed; contact department
+Typical sequence: Not publicly detailed; contact department

-Do I need a building permit in Deadwood, SD?
+01 Do I need a building permit in Deadwood, SD?

 A building permit is required for new construction, additions and alterations, remodeling and repairs, demolition work, and any structural modifications.
 As a National Historic Landmark District, a Certificate of Appropriateness or Project Approval is required before any work commences, including exterior paint colors and coatings.

-How much does a building permit cost in Deadwood, SD?
+02 How much does a building permit cost in Deadwood, SD?

+Building permit fees in Deadwood, SD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Based on project valuation; schedule available through Planning and Zoning Department.

-How do I apply for a building permit in Deadwood, SD?
+03 How do I apply for a building permit in Deadwood, SD?

-1. For properties in locally-designated historic districts: submit Certificate of Appropriateness application to the Historic Preservation Office.
+To apply for a building permit in Deadwood, SD, follow these steps: 1.
+For properties in locally-designated historic districts: submit Certificate of Appropriateness application to the Historic Preservation Office.
 Applications must arrive by 5:00 p.m. on the 1st or 3rd Wednesday of each month for review at the next meeting.
 2. For properties outside historic districts: submit Project Approval application to the Historic Preservation Commission before work begins.
 3. Obtain and complete the building permit application form from the Planning and Zoning Department.
 4. Submit application with required plans and documents.
 5. Staff reviews for compliance with the 2021 International Codes and city standards.
 6. Applicants may be required to submit revised plans based on review comments.
 7. Pay applicable permit fee.
 8. Receive issued permit; post on site before construction begins.
 9. Request inspections as required during and after construction.

-How long does it take to get a building permit in Deadwood, SD?
+04 How long does it take to get a building permit in Deadwood, SD?

-How do I schedule a building inspection in Deadwood, SD?
+05 How do I schedule a building inspection in Deadwood, SD?

-Other cities in Lawrence County
+Other jurisdictions in Lawrence County.

-View all Lawrence County jurisdictions →
+All Lawrence County jurisdictions →